Introduction to Pasta Noodles

 3. Alternative Ingredients and Varieties

-- Gluten-Free Options: Made from rice, corn, or quinoa, suitable for those with gluten intolerance.
+- Gluten-Free Options: Made from rice, corn, or quinoa flour.

 Nutritional Profile of Pasta Noodles